 These days, this winter, I reflect often on the hibernation the pandemic has forced us into.
 Some, unfairly, into far more difficult circumstances than others.
 In these moments of quiet reflection, I cook, I read, and I listen to NPR .
 This New York Times Cooking recipe of Lemony beans with turkey and greens by Melissa Clark is brilliant, and perfectly warming for said cold winter nights.
 Recently as I cooked and listened to the soulful voice of Krista Tippett on the On Being podcast interviewing the brilliant Katherine May on her book “Wintering” and “how “wintering replenishes,” I was left in awe of this perspective.
 That winter is not the death of us, but a time of regeneration.

 “Plants and animals don’t fight the winter; they don’t pretend it’s not happening and attempt to carry on living the same lives they did in the summer.
 They prepare.
 They adapt.
 They perform extraordinary acts of metamorphosis to get them through.
 Wintering is a time of withdrawing from the world, maximizing scant resources, carrying out acts of brutal efficiency and vanishing from sight; but that’s where the transformation occurs.
-Winter is not the death of the life cycle, but it’s crucible…
+Winter is not the death of the life cycle, but it’s crucible…“

 “…It’s a time for reflection and recuperation, for slow replenishment, for putting your house in order.
 Doing these deeply unfashionable things- slowing down, letting your spare time expand, getting enough sleep, resting- is a radical act now, but it’s essential.”

 That winter is a necessity with rewarding opportunities for growth was a paradigm shift for this lover of nature.
 I had never thought of winter that way.
 This profound lesson from nature humbled me.
 So often we are taught that life and self-growth consist of a linear movement through time.
 I’m realizing more and more that is not the case.
 Life is cyclical.
 It has seasons.
 Like nature’s Spring, Summer, Autumn and Winter, so go our lives.
-Some winters are bigger than others, some Springs may carry more joy and better new beginnings that the ones past.
+Some winters are bigger than others, some Springs may carry more joy and better new beginnings than the ones past.
 But onward we go, through the winters and the seasons of our lives, hopefully learning and building new and meaningful connections along the way.

 A couple of years ago we had a series of tough storms in New York.
 One icy storm was particularly intense and sadly took down mighty trees.
 We were certain the sole rose which had miraculously made it to November would not make it through the icy cold attack on the garden.
 But somehow it did.
 Once the storm had passed, it stood majestically against the blue sky, rebellious, laughing at destiny.
 And while the rose is only a metaphor, I love how it represented getting through the storm with beauty and grace.
-Even if the flower had not been there, it’s roots would have been- replenishing deep within the soil and preparing for spring.
+Even if the flower had not been there, its roots would have been- replenishing deep within the soil and preparing for spring.

-زندگی حس شکوفایی یک مزرعه در باور بذر
+زندگی کوچه سبزی است میان دل و دشت زندگی حس شکوفایی یک مزرعه در باور بذر زندگی رسم پذیرایی از تقدیر است

+Life is a green pathway.
+Meandering through love and Fields and deserts.
 Life, is the plantations dream of blossoming in the imagination of the seedling.
+Life, is the tradition of entertaining and welcoming destiny.

 I know I can be sentimental, and at the risk of being too cloying I had to share my sentiments on the literal and figurative winters of our lives.
 I’m grateful to the creators, writers, poets, recipe developers, and podcast engineers who provide ideas to support my season of self-renewal.